-To the extent that we pay any distributions from the proceeds of sales of common stock or from borrowings in anticipation of future cash flow, all or a portion of such distributions may constitute a return of your capital and may lower your tax basis in your shares.
-Distributions from any stock offering proceeds or from borrowings also could reduce the amount of capital we ultimately invest in debt and equity interests of portfolio companies.
+All or a portion of our distributions may constitute a return of capital and may lower an investor's tax basis in its shares.
 We have not established any limit on the extent to which we may use borrowings, if any, or stock offering proceeds to fund distributions (which may reduce the amount of capital we ultimately invest in assets).
 We may, for the foreseeable future, pay a portion of our distributions from sources other than net realized income from operations, which may include stock offering proceeds, borrowings, fee and expense waivers from our Advisers and support payments from the Adviser.